fnaumenko/isChIP/README.md

   --let-N               include the ambiguous reference characters (N) on the beginning
                         and on the end of chromosome --smode <SE|PE>       sequencing mode: SE - single-end, PE - paired-end [SE] --strand-admix <OFF|ON>       turn on/off opposite strand admixture at the bound of binding site.
-For test mode only [ON] --ts-uni              uniform template score -p|--threads <int>    number of threads [1]
-  --debug               fix random emission to get repetitive results -R|--regular <int>    regular mode: write each read on starting position
+                        For test mode only [ON] --ts-uni              uniform template score.
+For test mode only -p|--threads <int>    number of threads [1]
-                        increased by stated shift
+  --debug               fix random emission to get repetitive results -R|--regular <int>    regular mode: write each read on starting position increased by stated shift
 Fragment:
   --frag-len <int>      average size of selected fragments [200] --frag-dev <int>      deviation of selected fragments [20]